Understand Medicaid’s Look-Back Period; Penalties, Exceptions & State Variances

 An exception to the Look-Back Rule for small gifts might be made in some states.
 For instance, Pennsylvania allows Medicaid applicants to gift as much as $500 / month without violating Medicaid’s “look back”.

 The Look-Back Period is complicated, especially since the rules that govern it vary by state.
-It is recommended one contact a Professional Medicaid Planner to learn more about state-specific rules.
+It is recommended one contact a Certified Medicaid Planner to learn more about state-specific rules.

 Unintentional Violations of Look-Back Rules